byeollux/byeollux.github.io/_posts/2023-06-07-Second-Year.md

 <img src="/assets/img/20230607_specialist.jpg" width="600"/><br>
 ⬆︎ Specialist presentation

 With TAing, coursework, and specialist work now behind me in this spring term, I take great pride in successfully accomplishing these tasks.
 Additionally, I am eagerly awaiting the results of a journal review for the FAST-web paper, and I am almost ready to submit another paper on bodily maps.
+Finally, I had the opportunity to give an <a href="https://blog.naver.com/usembassyseoul/223116195996">interview</a> with the United States Ambassador to Korea, discussing the unique experience of pursuing a Ph.D. as an international student with the support of the Fulbright scholarship.

-Surviving through numerous milestones and hardships this year has been truly exhilarating.
+Surviving through numerous milestones and hardships this year has been truly exhilarating. :)